Crissy-Nguyen/CIS-1051-Project/proposal.md

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?

-In a better scenario, I could have the programming for the player actions and/or enemies made.
+In a better scenario, I could have the programming for the hazards made, as well as the random aspect of the game.

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?